 How to pick up (and keep) business as a self-employed courier driver

-If you have or are about to take the step into becoming a self-employed courier, the good news is that the demand for your services continues to increase, even with lockdown easing.
-This is because employers keep on ramping up their supply networks and online shopping continues to flourish.
-In May alone, over a third of retail sales were made by online orders *, so you can be pretty confident that demand for courier services are not going to decline any time soon.
-Yet there is still a shortage of qualified and experience drivers to meet the thousands of delivery jobs that are required every single day.
+If you have or are about to take the step into becoming a self-employed courier, the good news is that there is still a shortage of qualified and experience drivers to meet the thousands of delivery jobs that are required every single day.
+Being a courier driver can offer flexibility in terms of working hours and potentially being self-employed.

-It goes without saying that a positive, ‘can-do’ and helpful attitude is a good start but being pleasant can only get you so far.
-Make sure that your vehicle is maintained and kept in optimum condition not only because it represents your business, but a well maintained vehicle will be more reliable, just like you!
-From a practical point of view you need to maintain your vehicle to minimise any breakdowns- you need to be on the road not waiting for repairs.
-Late deliveries are frustrating for you and devastating to your reputation especially when so many jobs might come through word of mouth recommendation.
-By keeping your vehicle in good condition you will minimise any risk of your reputation being damaged.
+So, it goes without saying that a positive, ‘can-do’ and helpful attitude is a good start but being pleasant can only get you so far.
+Make sure that your vehicle is maintained and kept in optimum condition not only because it represents your business, but a well-maintained vehicle will be more reliable, just like you!
+From a practical point of view, you need to maintain your vehicle to minimise any breakdowns- you need to be on the road not waiting for repairs.
+Late deliveries are frustrating for you and devastating to your reputation especially when so many jobs might come through word-of-mouth recommendation.
+It’s unlikely that a customer will use you again if you have let them down more than twice, but a loyal customer will become an advocate.

-Other ways to promote your services include Social Media, posts on community websites, and adverts in local papers, joining Businesslink and any local networking group- the more connections you can make the better.
+Other ways to promote your services include Social Media, posts on community websites, and adverts in local papers, joining your local Federation of Small Business (FSB) and any local networking group- the more connections you can make the better.
 Referrals can come from anywhere: from other drivers to a satisfied customer, a personal friend, or even someone in an online community you’re a part of and people trust personal recommendations above any other form of publicity.

 Local small businesses are a great place to start, especially ones that rely on a high volume of materials to be delivered regularly.
+They can provide you with a steady stream of income.
 If they already have a courier delivery partner, offer them a better deal.

 Check on local market rates and charge a reasonable price for your delivery services.
 You could start lower than the going rate until you have built up a loyal customer base.

 Be aware that normal car insurance with business cover will not cover your courier work.
-For a bespoke solution, and peace of mind, talk to our expert team as it’s not always a ‘one-size fits all’ scenario!
+For a bespoke solution, and peace of mind, talk to the experts as it’s not always a ‘one-size fits all’ scenario!

 If you are only doing a few drop-offs, then Light Haulage insurance may suffice, however Hire & Reward insurance covers you for more and is suitable not only for one off jobs but where multiple drop offs are made.
 This type of cover is required if you decide to work through courier exchange or courier expert.
 They will also want to see Goods in Transit cover for a minimum of £5,000.